surullabs/testfault/README.md

 testfault is a go library that aims to significantly reduce the time taken to test a package.
 It is intended to be used in conjunction with the [Fault](https://godoc.org/github.com/surullabs/fault) package.

+*NOTE: The API is not final and subject to change*

 ## Documentation and Examples

 Please consult the package [GoDoc](https://godoc.org/github.com/surullabs/testfault)